Which Credit Cards Have Annual Credits?

 Conclusion

-The more credit cards I have, the more I see the appeal of keeping cards long-term.
-When the time comes to renew my cards and pay the next year’s fee, I always ask myself if I’m getting enough value to justify keeping it.
+The more credit cards I add to my collection, the more I appreciate the value of keeping certain cards long-term.
+When it’s time to renew and face another annual fee, I always ask myself: Am I getting enough value to make it worth it?

-In many cases, earn rates and perks alone are enough to justify the costs, but it’s not always easy to measure their value against other cards.
-With annual credits, you’ll get peace of mind and cost certainty.
+Often, the earn rates and perks justify the cost, but it’s not always an easy comparison against other cards.
+That’s where annual credits come in—they provide peace of mind and cost certainty, acting as a reliable offset to those fees.

-There are countless other ways to offset costs, like hotel vouchers, companion fares, referral bonuses, bank account rebates, or even simply by asking.
-All of these are effective (and not mutually exclusive), but they can be highly variable, and along with signup bonuses they aren’t necessarily sustainable.
+While there are countless other ways to offset costs, like hotel vouchers, companion fares, referral bonuses, bank account rebates, or even just negotiating with the issuer, they can be inconsistent and laborious.

 For Amex Hilton Aspire, airline credit comment seems to be outdated.
 With the recent revamp, It is not limited to US airlines and even airfare is eligible.